lfucg/code-reviews/google-form-to-collect-simple-user-input.md

-# Let's create a simple form that asks a user if anything is wrong with the current page
+# Let's create a simple form
+## Is anything is wrong with the current page?

 #### Like this government website asks: